Alexander-Poganatz/upgraded-tribble/README.md

 ```
 The EnvelopeDbUp app.settings has dbINISection field in case you want the envelope app to use a
 different sql user than what the website would use.

+### Linux (Ubuntu based distros) ODBC Notes

+Packages needed:
+* odbc-mariadb (MariaDB ODBC Client)
+* libodbc2 (Used by System.Data.Odbc)

+/etc/odbcinst.ini cac be checked for what driver names are configured by the package manager